Third-hand smoke: Chemical composition and reservoirs

-Third-hand smoke and its components have been detected in a variety of indoor environments.
+Third-hand smoke and its components have been detected in various indoor environments.
 The possibility of nitrosamine formation on vehicular surfaces was identified via the spraying of "high but reasonable" levels of nitrous acid (about 4–12 times the levels typically found in homes) onto cellulose substrates and wiping surfaces in a vehicle that had experienced heavy smoking.
-Similar results were found when cellulose substrates were kept (without wiping) in the same vehicle for three days when smoking occurred.
+Similar results were found when cellulose substrates were kept (without wiping) in the vehicle for three days when smoking occurred.
 Additionally, the persistence of various third-hand smoke components was quantified on wool, cotton, and polyester fibers with THS the most persistent on wool and least persistent on polyester.
-Washing clothing with detergent was found to remove some THS, though a substantial amount remained after standard laundering.
+Washing clothing without detergent was found to remove some THS, though a substantial amount remained after standard laundering.

-Because of the growing resolving power and improved detection limits of analytical instruments, studies have been able to demonstrate the transport of THS into other spaces via various media.
+Because of the growing resolving power and improved detection limits of analytical instruments, studies have demonstrated the transport of THS into other spaces via various media.
 For instance, third-hand smoke signatures have been detected in particles, which can effectively transport such compounds between indoor and outdoor air.
 Additionally, both gas-phase and aerosol-phase compounds linked to third-hand smoke were detected and quantified in a non-smoking movie theater, possibly via moviegoers' clothes and breath.

-Environmental tobacco smoke can oxidize with environmental nitrous acid to create carcinogenic tobacco-specific nitrosamines (TSNAs).
+Environmental tobacco smoke can oxidize with environmental nitrous acid to create carcinogenic (cancer-causing) tobacco-specific nitrosamines (TSNAs).
 One TSNA, called 4-(methylnitrosamino)-1-(3-pyridinyl)-1-butanone (also known as nicotine-derived nitrosamine ketone, or NNK), is a potent lung-specific carcinogen ubiquitous in tobacco smoke and smokers' homes, and has been detected on clothing fibers, dust, and in the air.
-Nitrosamines, along with other tobacco smoke chemicals that deposited on surfaces or compounds that formed as a result of surface-phase reactions, can be a major source of toxicity, especially for infants.
-Infants can be particularly adversely affected given their frequent close proximity to household surfaces and their propensity to ingest third-hand smoke residue from surfaces and dust.
+Nitrosamines, along with other tobacco smoke chemicals that are deposited on surfaces or compounds that formed as a result of surface-phase reactions, can be a major source of toxicity, especially for infants.
+Infants can be particularly adversely affected given their frequent proximity to household surfaces and their propensity to ingest third-hand smoke residue from surfaces and dust.